Skip to content

 MCP Tools Reference

-The Dinobase MCP server exposes seven tools to agents.
+The Dinobase MCP server exposes eight tools to agents.

 Execute a SQL query against the database.